Engin-Boot/pong-stage-amutamil/Stage0/4_Start from.md

   When **MARK CHECKER** calls this module

-  Then ball starts from player who won the last strike
+  Then ball starts from player whose score gets incremented last